maxalmina/maxalmina.github.io/content/_index.md

       title: '📚 My Interest'
       subtitle: ''
       text: |-
-        Hi, I'm Max!
-I'm a data scientist in the Research & Data team at Detik Network.
-Interested in Data Science and have a strong skillset in python and data analytics, I also love to do research and apply that in industry.
+        Hi, I’m Max!
+I’m a data scientist on the Research & Data team at Detik Network.
+I'm passionate about data science and have strong skills in Python and data analytics.
+I also love conducting research and applying it in industry.

-        Please reach out to collaborate 😃
+        Feel free to reach out for collaboration! 😃
     design:
       columns: '1'
   # - block: collection